Bonython Park | Nature Activity Hub & Play Space | Playground Review

 This laidback, riverside spot is a hit for ice cream, coffee and light fare, including hot breakfasts and is open 7 days a week.

-Read our review of Cafe Bonython here
+Read our Cafe Bonython review

 The playground is bordered on this side by a hill drop down to the Linear Park bike track and the Torrens River.
 Just a note that if you have little ones, especially ones who are ‘wanderers’ or ‘runners’, careful supervision will be required as the bike track is popular with cyclists and the Torrens is just on the other side.
 It is not a fenced play area.